Quantum-Accelerators/quacc/docs/src/start/demo.md

     return relaxed_slabs

-# Make an Atoms object of a bulk Cu structure
+# Make an Atoms object of a buulk Cu structure
 atoms = bulk("Cu")

 # Dispatch the workflow to the Covalent server